wildonion/gem/core/panel/README.md

 ## 🧬 Deposit and Withdrawal Process

 - mail verification
+- phone verification
 - crypto id (username)
-- phone verification
 - account number and PayPal verification
 - charge wallet for in-app transactions
-- depositor can call `deposit` API to mint nft to a user by spending in-app tokens from his wallet
+- depositor can call `deposit` API to mint nft by spending in-app tokens from his wallet
 - withdrawer can call `withdraw` API to burn nft to update his in-app token balance